scrabbletank/farhome-rules/rulesdoc.md

 #### Twili (Night Goblin)
 - **Starting Wounds:** 2
 - **Move/Sprint:** 4/3
-- **Attribute Bonuses:** +1 Dexterity, +1 Intelligence, -1 Willpower
+- **Attribute Bonuses:** +1 Dexterity, +1 Intelligence, -1 Strength

-##### Hidden
+##### Occult

-As long as you are not the only ally in a creatures zone of control, you count as flanking the target.
-You can reroll 1 die when making Sleight of Hand and Stealth challenges.
+You are always under the effects of the spell _Dark Sight_ and you gain 1 superior die when making stealth rolls in dim light or darkness.